 At this point I had also not told a lot of people about my situation – just close friends and family – so I had a limited pool of people to ask, and was sending a text message to them all each time I had an appointment to work out how I was going to get there.

 One day I was completely stuck, and so put a request up on Facebook that went something along the line of “I have to get to this appointment at this time, and I can’t drive at the moment.
 Is there anyone who can help out?”

 I had lots of people offer their help – some could do one direction and not the other, some could do a slightly different time.
 So I coordinated it all and got to my appointment.
 But it made me realise that I needed to find a better way, as not only was that stressful, it also took up a lot of time, both mine and those who had offered help.

-Several weeks earlier a friend of mine had sent me the link for Gather My Crew, so I knew that it was time to log on, and see what this was all about.
+Around this time, a friend sent me the link for Gather My Crew so I knew that it was time to see what it was all about.

 When I had first started coordinating my appointments myself, I thought that I was dealing with a few weeks of appointments.
 But the pathology results from the breast tissue and lymph nodes indicated that further treatment was required, so I knew that I would not be dealing with several months of appointments I would need help getting to and from.